Have You Been Accused of Assault?

 Simple Assault (Class A, B, or C Misdemeanor)

-Under the Texas Penal Code, a person commits an assault when:
+Under the Texas Penal Code, a person commits an assault when he or she:

 - Intentionally, knowingly, or recklessly causes bodily injury to another person including the spouse;